Office Reopening Arrangements

 Blandford Forum Town Council

 The Town Council has directly contacted vulnerable/elderly people that we are aware of, offering support and assistance.
-We have a small team of staff and Councillors, some of whom need to self-isolate or social distance, but we have three vehicles and some resources, and we would like to help residents as much as we can.
+We have a small team of staff and Councillors, some of whom need to shield, but we have three vehicles and some resources, and we would like to help residents as much as we can.
 Along with the Dorset Council, there are various groups and organisations already supporting local communities on a daily basis.
 In addition, we know many of you have neighbours, friends and family, who are offering their support, but it may be that you are not in that situation and you might prefer to approach your local council rather than open the door to a complete stranger.
-If you are, or you know of anyone, in a position where you are having to self-isolate, it can be difficult breaking routines and losing regular contact with people.
+If you are, or you know of anyone, in a position where you are having to shield, it can be difficult breaking routines and losing regular contact with people.
 We appreciate that it can be lonely not having someone to talk to so please do not hesitate to call us on 01258 454500 or 01258 489490, but please note that we are unable to give any medical advice.
 We can also collect things that you may need, pick up some shopping, lend you some books or get a newspaper, to assist you during this time.
 There are lots of local businesses who may be able to help you with services such as dog walking and some local shops, cafés and restaurants are offering a home delivery service for you, so do call us if you’re not sure which ones are and we can find out for you and put you in touch.

 Telephone: 01258 454500 or 01258 489490